 - Use your bed for sleeping only; if you don't fall asleep in 15 minutes, get up, move to a chair and try another activity.

-For more on how aging affects the human body, see the links on the next page.
+For more on how aging affects the human body, see the links below.